-In response to the College’s decision to offer the vast majority of courses online in the Fall 2020 term, we will only be offering the Independent Service Learning courses (SLS2940 & SLS2940H) ONLINE for the upcoming Fall term.
+In response to the College's decision to offer the vast majority of courses online in the Spring 2021 term, we will only be offering the Independent Service Learning courses (SLS2940 & SLS2940H) ONLINE for the upcoming Spring term.
 The Service Learning office is diligently working with our Community Partners to identify remote service projects and develop an online Resource Page that will provide a listing of available projects.
 A separate announcement will be sent to students who apply for the course, along with their Faculty Mentors, once the Service Learning Resource Page is available.

 Service Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 Service Learning allows students and faculty to blend educational goals with their passions.

 NEW!
 Learn more about Service Learning opportunities available at Valencia by watching our Video.

 From left: Steven Patterson, Angel Sanchez, Jennifer Carl, Lindsay Bradley, Mariela Gil Rosario, & Steven Forsyth.

 Service Learning creates opportunities for Valencia students, faculty, and staff to learn in partnership with the community and to develop competencies that relate to course content and promote the advancement of a socially responsible citizenry.Download our Service Learning Brochure here